snarkify/zkevm-circuits/docs/MCOPY.md

   - error cases:
-    mcopy may encouter the following two error cases:
+    mcopy may encounter the following two error cases:
     - stack underflow:
-      - if stack has less than three element will encounter this error. existing `ErrorStackGadget` gadget handles it. have setted correct stack info for mcopy in helper `valid_stack_ptr_range`, which `ErrorStackGadget` takes use of it to do the constraint.
+      - if stack has less than three element will encounter this error. existing `ErrorStackGadget` gadget handles it. have set correct stack info for mcopy in helper `valid_stack_ptr_range`, which `ErrorStackGadget` takes use of it to do the constraint.

     - OOG memory copy:
       - there are two cases which result in this error: 1) remain gas left is indeed not sufficient.
 2) source address(`src_add`) or destination address (`dst_address`) is u64 overflow.

-      - `ErrorOOGMemoryCopyGadget` gadget is reponsible for memory copy OOG cases, make OOG mcopy also take adantage of this gadget.
+      - `ErrorOOGMemoryCopyGadget` gadget is responsible for memory copy OOG cases, make OOG mcopy also take adantage of this gadget.

       - specially for mcopy, besdies existing constraints in `ErrorOOGMemoryCopyGadget` gadget. added source address(`src_add`) overflow case for mcopy in OOG condition constraint.